 Spoon Mage™ Note:

 Many stores sell those lovely pre-shaved Brussels sprouts.
 As long as the package is fresh, it is just fine to use those.
-If you prefer, slice your sprouts.
+If you prefer, go ahead and slice your sprouts.
 First slice off the root end, then use a very sharp knife and slice as thinly as you can – do not cut yourself, ok?

-In a large deep skillet set over medium heat, sauté the pancetta in the olive oil for four minutes.
+In a large deep skillet set over medium-high heat, sauté the pancetta in the olive oil for four minutes.
 The pancetta should not brown crisp, just start to get that way.

 Add the onions and sauté for four more minutes, or just until the onions soften but do not brown.

 Add the garlic and sauté, stirring slowly but constantly for 30 second, or until the aroma changes from raw garlic to cooked.
 Do not stop to answer the door or the garlic will burn and you’ll have to start over.